 When I wrote this article the air was full of Robin song and the increasing outdoor joyful activities of uncharacteristically warm and dry days, at this moment of posting however, I definitely am comforted by constant soft rain.
 There is a quality to it that brings me to many times and places all at once that have the same strong vibration of feeling cozy, small in the world, and somehow more connected to mother earth.
 I am inside digging deep for the gumption to tackle much needed projects - and the sounds outside and that of my tea kettle boiling suggest I tackle slowly and mindfully.
 My outer world reflecting my inner.
 Regarding climate change and the despair many of us feel, Pieta Woolley asked if I would share a quote of Hope for us this Spring.
 Here is a lovely collection of inspiration during these challenging times of renewal and new beginnings...

-Juliette WoodsA bean feasa of Celtic lineage shares stories & insights from her animist and 'shamanic' practice on the West Coast of Canada.
+Juliette JarvisA bean feasa of Gaelic heritage shares stories & insights from her animist and 'shamanic' practice on the West Coast of Canada.
 Categories

 All